harzoglups/Moodroid/README.md

 ## Known Issues

-* Occasionally, a white screen may appear.
-If refreshing (refresh button) does not resolve the issue, navigate to the preferences screen and then return to the main screen.
 * The URL `http://moode.local` might not always work.
 Setting the IP address directly in the settings screen (e.g., `http://xxx.xxx.xxx.xxx`) tends to yield better results.